maniospas/Blombly/docs/basics/builtins.md

 </pre>

-## String formatting

-Blombly supports string literals; expressions enclosed in brackets are replaced with their evaluation and converted to `str`.
-For safety, expression terminating symbols (like brackets, inlining colons, or semicolons) are not allowed within literals during parsing.
-However, you may still have simple control flow as long as you avoid such symbols.
-With string literals, the previous paragraph's example may be rewritten as `"Sum is {x+y}"`.

-Format numbers using providing a string specification in the element access notation.
-It returns a string and
+As a second example, format numbers using providing a string specification in the element access notation.
+This returns a string containing the provided specification

 ```java
 //main.bb